Correlation Between MSC Industrial and Applied Industrial

 Pair Corralation between MSC Industrial and Applied Industrial

-Considering the 90-day investment horizon MSC Industrial is expected to generate 1.25 times less return on investment than Applied Industrial.
-But when comparing it to its historical volatility, MSC Industrial Direct is 1.09 times less risky than Applied Industrial.
+Considering the 90-day investment horizon MSC Industrial Direct is expected to generate 0.7 times more return on investment than Applied Industrial.
+However, MSC Industrial Direct is 1.42 times less risky than Applied Industrial.
 It trades about 0.14 of its potential returns per unit of risk.
-Applied Industrial Technologies is currently generating about 0.16 of returns per unit of risk over similar time horizon.
-If you would invest 22,376 in Applied Industrial Technologies on May 21, 2025 and sell it today you would earn a total of 3,916 from holding Applied Industrial Technologies or generate 17.5% return on investment over 90 days.
+Applied Industrial Technologies is currently generating about -0.07 per unit of risk.
+If you would invest 8,758 in MSC Industrial Direct on June 15, 2025 and sell it today you would earn a total of 377.00 from holding MSC Industrial Direct or generate 4.3% return on investment over 90 days.

 Time Period3 Months [change]